legend80s/create-test-app/README.md

 <h1 align="center">Welcome to create-test-app 👋</h1>

 > Armed your project with Jest.
+>
 > A opinionated scaffolding CLI to make your project tested by Jest and with coverage enabled.

 ## Why

-Because configure Jest and coverage is tedious 🤕.
+Because configure Jest and coverage is tedious 🤕. **Just do one line cmd 🚀, everythings is configured for U ❤️！**

 ## Use